Skip to main content

 • Example: Seeds have colors → adds “brightness” or “saturation”

-Generate new property values (default: OFF):
+Generate new property values (default: ON):

 • When enabled: Suggests values not present in seeds